 Purnell arrived at Clemson on April 6, 2003 with 15 years of Division I head coaching experience at Radford (1988-91), Old Dominion (1991-94) and Dayton (1994-03).
 His 155 victories rank third in Dayton history.
 He led the Flyers to at least 21 wins in each of his last four years, the first time since the late 1960s that Dayton had four straight 20-win seasons.
 In that four-year span, he totaled 88 victories with the Flyers.

 In 2002-03, Dayton had a 24-6 overall record, including a league best 14-2 mark in the Atlantic 10 Conference.
-Seven of the wins were on the road, which was the by a Flyer team in 33 years.
+Seven of the wins were on the road, which was the most by a Flyer team in 33 years.
 Purnell's team then won the Atlantic 10 Tournament with a 79-72 victory over Temple that clinched an NCAA automatic berth for the Flyers.

-In his final season at Dayton, the Flyers gained a victory over No. 9 Marquette, who advanced to the NCAA Final Four at season's end, and a victory over a top 20 Cincinnati team.
+In his final season at Dayton, the Flyers gained a victory over No. 9 Marquette, which advanced to the NCAA Final Four at season's end, and a victory over a top 20 Cincinnati team.
 The victory total was the most for the Dayton program since the 1966-67 team won 25 games.
 The season included a nine-game winning streak, the longest for the Flyer program since 1989-90, and the squad finished 16th in the final regular season poll conducted by the Associated Press.
 It was the first top 20 final ranking for the Dayton program since 1969.

 Purnell was named the head coach at the University of Dayton on April 8, 1994, and inherited a program that had won just 17 games the previous four seasons combined.
 The team was ranked 209th in the Sagarin rankings in 1993-94.
 In his final year he had the program ranked in the top 20 of the AP poll much of the season.